 There are many different kinds of varieties of zinnias with different sizes, colors, and petals.
 Zinnias can range from being 10 inches tall to 4 feet tall.
-Taller varieties sometimes to better with stakes to Taller varieties do well planted in clusters or staked with single stem support stakes.
+Taller varieties sometimes do better in clusters or staked with single stem support stakes.

 Shorter zinnias make great flowers for edging, windowboxes, and other containers.
 Taller zinnias make great backdrops for flower gardens.
 One plant can grow up to 12-18 inches wide, with multiple flowers on long stems.
 The colors range from pale to vibrant, in an assortment of just about every color except blue.
 These flowers also come in both solids and stripes.

 There are three types of zinnia flowerheads when it comes to petal patterns – single, semi-double, and double.

 - Single Flowered: These zinnias have a single row of petals.
 The center of the flower is visible.

 - Semi-Double Flowered: The flowers in this type have several rows of petals and the center of the flower is visible.

 - Double Flowered: The flowers have several rows of petals, and the center of the flower is visible, it’s hidden in petals.